 Five years later, in 2012, Nate made another move, this time to become the CEO of Endgame, a provider of cyber security solutions for the US Government’s defense and intelligence organizations.
 In accepting this new challenge, Nate emphasized the critical importance of cyber security.

 “The security community is failing,” he warned.
 “We are not stopping the attacks.
 Cyber threats from both state and non-state actors represent escalating challenges to both United States national security as well as the corporate security of businesses worldwide.”

 So, for Nate, the battlefield has shifted but the lessons he took home from war have strengthened his commitment to fighting America’s enemies on a new front.

-As Nate said, “We have a duty to take what we saw and what we learned and try to make sure the same mistakes don’t happen again.
-To preserve what was good—a sense of purpose, unity, and justice: Make that the hallmark of whatever we do.
-It’s a sacred obligation.”
+“It’s a sacred obligation to take what we saw and try to make sure the same mistakes don’t happen again and try to preserve some of what was good…the sense of purpose, the sense of unity, the sense of justice.”

 Note from Jill Iscol: Nate’s story is especially close to my heart.
 Like my son, Zach, Nate served in both the Iraq and Afghanistan wars.
 Talking to Nate, I could sense the enormous toll war takes on the minds and souls of the courageous young men and women who serve our country in the military.
 The lucky ones, like Nate and Zach, have found ways to reconcile conflicting feelings about their wartime experiences.
 Nate wrote a wonderful book.
 My son chose to produce, write, and direct a film, The Western Front.

 Nate Fick graduated from Dartmouth College with degrees in classics and government.
 He earned both an MPA and MBA from Harvard University.
 His writing has appeared in the New York Times, The Washington Post, and the Wall Street Journal.
 He is also a lifetime member of the Council on Foreign Relations.